The Business Review, Cambridge

 ABSTRACT

 This study investigates whether the anomalous ‘weekend effect’ found in many developed and developing markets around the world is also present in the rapidly emerging Indian equity market.
 We use the real-time data of three of the major indices of the National Stock Exchange of India (NSE) for 1999-2007 period.
 Standardizing the data, we apply a set of descriptive and inferential statistics on the above three indices.
 Our analysis produced mixed results indicating that the Monday returns are negative and low in the case of two out of three indices.
 The K-W test, which is a non-parametric test applied to examine whether the ranks of mean returns for each day of the week are equal, shows evidence of a statistically significant difference in the case of one sample index, CNX S&P Nifty Junior.
 The implication is that the weekend effect is present in small stocks.
 Dummy variable regression, which again examines the weekend effect shows that Monday returns are negative in one of the bench-mark indices, the NSE S&P Nifty confirming that the Indian Market is inefficient and could be exploited to maximize returns.
 Surprisingly, Wednesdays have yielded the highest mean returns across indices.
 However, volatility is also higher in these stocks.
 These findings offer interesting opportunities for individual investors and portfolio managers to place bid/ask orders in order to maximize their returns.
 However, due caution needs to be exercised while making the above decisions.
+The efficient market theory states that an informationally efficient market is one where the market price is an unbiased estimate of the true value of the investment.

 Destination Attractiveness: Are There Relationships with Destination Attributes

-Dr. Sebastian Vengesayi, Australia
+Dr. Sebastian Vengesayi, University of Tasmania, Hobart, Tasmania Australia

 ABSTRACT